paramita-pp/sql-data-warehouse-project/README.md

 ## 🛡️ License

-This project is licensed under the [MIT LIinces](LICNESE).
+This project is licensed under the [MIT License](LICNESE).
 You are free to use, modify, and share this project with proper attribtuion.

 ## 😊 About me